 And patients often lack the focus to understand the instructions physicians are providing.
 Low patient understanding leads to low patient adherence and a higher risk of readmission.
 This way physicians are forced to search for new effective tools for patient education.

 Statistics show that more people respond to video content than any other type of content on the web.
-More than 80% of people would rather watch a video about a something than read a text-based info about it.
+More than 80% of people would rather watch a video about something than read text-based info about it.
 Videos are fun, undemanding, and can pack a bunch of information into a brief time period.

 And medical conditions are not an exception.
 Animated videos are a perfect tool for educating patients about their condition.
 Patients like watching video content and are more likely to adopt visual information than oral instructions.